openvmp/serial_bus/README.md

-The core feature is multiplexing of request/response pairs with the assumption that the responses could not be distinguished between themselves (for example, using responder's leaf identifiers like it is done in the ModBus protocol).
+The core feature is multiplexing of request/response pairs with the assumption that the responses could not be distinguished between themselves (for example, using responder's leaf identifiers like it's done in the ModBus protocol).

 ### Examples